OdooDataFlow/odoo-data-flow/docs/guides/performance_tuning.md

 - **Larger Batch Size**: Can be faster as it reduces the overhead of creating database transactions, but consumes more memory.
 If one record in a large batch fails, Odoo may reject the entire batch.
 - **Smaller Batch Size**: More resilient to individual record errors and consumes less memory, but can be slower due to increased network overhead.
 - **WAN Performance:** For slow networks, sending smaller chunks of data is often more stable than sending one massive payload.

+### Handling Server Timeouts (`limit-time-real`)

+A common source of import failures, especially with large or complex data, is the Odoo server's built-in request timeout.

+- **What it is**: Odoo servers have a configuration parameter called `limit-time-real` which defines the maximum time (in seconds) a worker process is allowed to run before it is automatically terminated.
+The default value is **120 seconds (2 minutes)**.

+- **The Problem**: If a single batch of records takes longer than this limit to process (due to complex computations, custom logic, or a very large batch size), the server will kill the process, and your import will fail for that batch.

+- **The Solution**: The solution is to reduce the batch size using the `--size` option.
+By sending fewer records in each transaction, you ensure that each individual transaction can be completed well within the server's time limit.

+> **Tip:** If your imports are failing with "timeout" or "connection closed" errors, the first thing you should try is reducing the `--size` value (e.g., from `1000` down to `200` or `100`).

 ## Mapper Performance